Battle of Ulundi: Prelude

-After the Zulu victory at the battle of Isandlwana in January over Lord Chelmsford's main column and the failure of the first invasion of Zululand, the British launched a new invasion of Zululand.
-In April 1879 despite the Battle of Kambula and the Battle of Gingindlovu which had been costly defeats for the Zulus, the British were back at their starting point.
-News of the defeat at Isandlwana had hit Britain hard and a flood of reinforcements had arrived in Natal with which Chelmsford prepared a second invasion of Zululand.
-Lord Chelmsford was aware by mid-June that Sir Garnet Wolseley had superseded his command of the British forces.
-Chelmsford was ordered by Her Majesty's Government to "...submit and subordinate your plans to his control."
-Chelmsford ignored this and various peace offers from Cetshwayo to strike while the Zulu were still recovering from their defeats and to attempt to regain his reputation before Wolseley could remove him from command of the army.
-Cetshwayo's translator, Cornelius Vijn, a Dutch trader he had imprisoned at the start of the war, informed Chelmsford through the peace offers of gathering Zulu forces.
+After the Zulu victory at the battle of Isandlwana in January over Lord Chelmsford's main column and the failure of the first invasion of Zululand, the British launched a new invasion.
+In April 1879, despite the Battle of Kambula and the Battle of Gingindlovu, that had been costly defeats for the Zulus, the British were back at their starting point.
+News of the defeat at Isandlwana had hit Britain hard and a flood of reinforcements had arrived in Natal, with which Chelmsford prepared a second invasion of Zululand.
+Chelmsford was aware by mid-June that Sir Garnet Wolseley had superseded his command of the British forces.
+Chelmsford was ordered by Her Majesty's Government to "... submit and subordinate your plans to his control".
+Chelmsford ignored this and various peace offers from Cetshwayo to strike while the Zulu were recovering from their defeats and to attempt to regain his reputation before Wolseley could remove him from command of the army.